The intestine has three functions:

 Wound and Skin Care for Intestinal Injury

 Your child may take a quick shower two days after surgery but should not go swimming or take a tub bath for one week.
 No swimming in lakes, rivers, or oceans for two weeks.
-You will receive specific instructions regarding incision care from your trauma surgery provider.
-Follow instructions given by trauma surgery regarding any other injuries or wounds.
+If your child has cuts or scrapes on the skin from other injuries, wash the areas with warm, soapy water and pat dry.
+If your child has stitches, follow the specific instructions given by the trauma surgeon on caring for them or any other injuries or wounds.

 Your child will not be allowed to go to gym class, recess, or play sports for some time after they leave the hospital.
 The amount of time will depend on the extent of your child’s injury.
 Your trauma surgery provider will talk to you about this before your child leaves the hospital.
+Your child should not play rough with family, friends, or pets while recovering.
 Your child may require some time off school to be at home to rest.
 Your trauma surgery provider will give you recommendations regarding going back to school.

 Call Your Child's Doctor If: